Cloud-CV/IDE/README.md

 ### Setup Authenticaton for Virtual Environment
 1. Go to Github Developer Applications and create a new application. [here](https://github.com/settings/developers)

-2. For local deployments the following is what should be used in the options:
+2. For local deployments, the following should be used in the options:
     * Application name: Fabrik
     * Homepage URL: http://localhost:8000
     * Application description: Fabrik